Trauma therapy in London

 Trauma does not end when the event ends.
-For many people, the experience lives on — in the body, in relationships, in the quiet moments when something triggers a memory and the nervous system reacts as though the danger is still present.
-Trauma therapy in London, at Philippe Jacquet & Associates, is designed to address this at depth: not just the symptoms, but the underlying neurological and psychological architecture that sustains them.
+For many people, the experience lives on, in the body, in relationships, in the quiet moments when something triggers a memory and the nervous system reacts as though the danger is still present.
+Working with a specialist trauma therapist in London, at Philippe Jacquet & Associates, is designed to address this at depth: not just the symptoms, but the underlying neurological and psychological architecture that sustains them.

 Many people living with the effects of trauma do not identify themselves as “traumatised.”
 They may simply feel stuck, reactive, chronically anxious, or unable to form the close relationships they want.
 Common presentations that respond well to trauma therapy include: